The only thing that can make Perth beaches better is downing a bevvie (or two) in the sunshine.

 25 Leighton Beach Boulevard, North Fremantle

 The Beach House

-Since opening last year The Beach House up on the beach in Jindalee has fast become a real destination venue.
-The unmatched views are matched by the leafy, coastal interior decor, a cruisy coastal attitude and a big ol’ range of tap beers.
+Since opening at the end of 2019, The Beach House just 100m from the beach in Jindalee has fast become a real destination venue.
+The unmatched views are matched by the leafy, coastal interior decor, a cruisey coastal attitude and a big ol’ range of tap beers.
 Definitely worth jumping in the car for a northern road trip.

 100 Aurora Esplanade, Jindalee

 One of Perth’s best restaurants, period – this one’s gotta be at the high on the agenda for beachside eats.
 Right on Cott beach’s doorstep, Il Lido is all about a sense of European sophistication with a side of beachside relaxation – the perfect spot whether you’re dropping in for a post swim coffee (using locally roasted Mano e Mano beans) or a rustic Italian feast with friends.
 With a spritz in your hand, you’ll practically feel like you’re in Capri.